tldr-pages/tldr/pages/common/rg.md

 `rg {{regular_expression}}`

-- Search for regular expressions including all .gitignored and hidden files:
+- Search for regular expressions recursively in the current directory, including hidden files and files listed in `.gitignore`:

 `rg --no-ignore --hidden {{regular_expression}}`